danthegoodman1/RedpandaSovereignStructure/README.md

 OpenAI structured outputs are super useful, unlocking many novel use cases for LLMs, yet we seldom have the luxuries of managed models with open source models that we can run locally.

-This achieves that.

-It gives us all the advantages that [Redpanda Sovereign AI promises](https://ai.redpanda.com/), while also providing the benefits of structured outputs.
+Sovereign Structure give us back the structured outputs feature of OpenAI models while also giving us all the advantages that [Redpanda Sovereign AI promises](https://ai.redpanda.com/).

-While a system that can directly follow [the design shared by OpenAI](https://openai.com/index/introducing-structured-outputs-in-the-api/#:~:text=achieve%20100%25%20reliability.-,Constrained%20decoding,-Our%20approach%20is) might reduce the complexity of the pipeline and result in fewer errors landing in the DLQ, there are some advantages to this system.
+While a system that can directly follow [the design shared by OpenAI](https://openai.com/index/introducing-structured-outputs-in-the-api/#:~:text=achieve%20100%25%20reliability.-,Constrained%20decoding,-Our%20approach%20is) might reduce the complexity of the pipeline and result in fewer errors landing in the `unrpocessable` topic, there are some advantages to this system.

 First, the following quote from OpenAI gives pause: